What is immunotherapy?

 Is Immunotherapy Safe?

-As with any injectable medication, there is a possible chance of serious allergic reaction to the injection.
-Such reactions are VERY rare.
-If you notice any unusual signs following an immunotherapy injection, such as weakness, labored or difficulty breathing, pale gums, vomiting, diarrhea, or hives, IMMEDIATELY contact Dr.Randall or your regular veterinarian.
+As with any injectable medication, there is a possible chance of serious allergic reaction to the allergen serum.
+Such reactions are VERY rare, but to be safe we advise that you be with your pet for 30 minutes after administering immunotherapy.
+If you notice any unusual signs following an immunotherapy injection, such as weakness, labored or difficulty breathing, pale gums, vomiting, diarrhea, or hives, IMMEDIATELY contact our hospital or your regular veterinarian.
 Your pet should always be observed for at least 30 minutes following an immunotherapy injection, in case of a reaction to the injection.